Raldir/FEVEROUS/README.md

 Visit [http://fever.ai](https://fever.ai/task.html) to find out more about the FEVER Workshop 2021 shared task @EMNLP on FEVEROUS.

 ## Change Log
+* **6 March 2023** - Compatibility updates and refactoring code of reading Wikipedia and running the baseline for increased accessibility.
 * **24 Sep 2021** - The Feverous repository is now also accessible through PyPI.
 Install it using `python -m pip install feverous`.
+* **24 Sep 2021** - The Feverous repository is now also accessible through PyPI.
+Install it using `python -m pip install feverous`.
+* **Nov 2021** - FEVEROUS Shared Task Description paper is now [online](https://aclanthology.org/2021.fever-1.1.pdf).
+Congratulations to all participating teams!
 * **20 Sep 2021** - Added verification challenge fields to the dataset and description to the paper.
 * **14 Sep 2021** - Baseline updated: cell extractor and verdict prediction model trained on entire dataset
+* **27 July 2021** - Submissions to the FEVEROUS Shared Task are closed.
+Everyone is still welcome to submit to the Post-Competition Leaderboard.
+* **24 July 2021** - Submissions to the FEVEROUS Shared Task are now open.
 * **07 June 2021** - Release of the full training data and bug-fixed development split
 * **20 May 2021** - Release of the first training data batch and the development split